drocheam/optrace/docs/source/usage/surfaces.rst

 **Simplest case**

-As an example we want to create an axicon surface.
-In the simplest case the height values are just the radial distance from the center:
+As an example we want to create an axicon surface:

 .. testcode::

    func = ot.FunctionSurface1D(r=3, func=lambda r: r)

-We can use a FunctionSurface2D with rotational symmetry, which is called FunctionSurface1D.
 The user defined function must take r-values (as numpy array), return a numpy array and is provided as the :python:`func` parameter.
-While we could add an offset to the axicon function, this is not needed, as a constant offset is removed/adapted when the surface is initialized.
+Note that the surface offset at :math:`r=0` is irrelevant, as it will be automatically compensated for.

 **Providing partial derivatives**